Speedsaver/archlinuxarm-orangepi-zero/README.md

 Installing the distribution
 ===========================

-Insert a micro sd card and run `make install BLOCK_DEVICE=/dev/sdx` with the appropriate value for `BLOCK_DEVICE`(run lsblk to verify the value required for x after sd).
+Insert a micro sd card unmount and run `make install BLOCK_DEVICE=/dev/sdx` with the appropriate value for `BLOCK_DEVICE`(run lsblk to verify the value required for x after sd).

 This is running commands similar to [any other AllWinner ArchLinuxARM